 - 2 or 3 hours of additional Content Updates & Bug Fixes

 What do WordPress maintenance services do?

 WordPress maintenance services take direct action to keep your website up-to-date and secure.
-These services ensure that your site remains functional and secure.
-Some WordPress maintenance services also offer performance optimization to ensure your site is running at peak performance.
+These services ensure that your site remains functional and safe.
+Some WordPress maintenance services also optimize performance to ensure your site runs at peak performance.

-Like Structure, they may offer additional services such as content updates, bug fixes, retainer rollover, website audits, etc. All these services help you maintain a well-running website that is secure and reliable for your visitors.
+Like Structure, they may offer services like content updates, bug fixes, retainer rollover, website audits, etc. All these services help you maintain a well-running website that is secure and reliable for your visitors.

 What do WordPress management services cost?

 The cost of WordPress website management services varies depending on the type and level of service you’re looking for.
 Structure offers three tiers of plans (Essential, Professional, and Premium) to suit various budgets.
 Our Basic plan starts at $249/month (when paid annually), while our Premium plan is $1,099/month (when paid annually).